Economy of Belize: Transport

+The road network in Belize consists of over 1,900 miles (3,000 km) of roads, of which approximately 357 miles (575 km) is paved.
+There is no active rail transport in Belize.
+The ports of Belize in Belize City, Dangriga, and Big Creek handle regularly scheduled shipping from the U.S. and the United Kingdom although draft is limited to a maximum of 10 feet in Belize City and 15 feet in southern ports.
+International air service are handled by multiple airports in Belize and is provided by WestJet, American Airlines, Delta Air Lines, United Airlines and TACA to/from gateways in Toronto, Dallas, Houston, Atlanta, Charlotte, North Carolina, Miami, and San Salvador.

 Trade

 Belize's economic performance is highly susceptible to external market changes.
 Although moderate growth has been achieved in recent years, the achievements are vulnerable to world commodity price fluctuations and continuation of preferential trading agreements, especially with the U.S. (cane sugar) and UK (bananas).

 Belize continues to rely heavily on foreign trade with the United States as its number one trading partner.
 Total imports in 2000 totaled $446 million while total exports were only $349.9 million.
 In 2000, the U.S. accounted for 48.5% of Belize's total exports and provided 49.7% of all Belizean imports.
-Other major trading partners include the European Union, Canada, Mexico, and Caribbean Community (CARICOM) member states.
+Other major trading partners include the European Union through the Caribbean Forum (CARIFORUM), Canada, Mexico, and Caribbean Community (CARICOM) member states.
 Belize established a preferential trade agreement with Guatemala in 2010.

 Belize aims to stimulate the growth of commercial agriculture through CARICOM.
 Belizean trade with the rest of the Caribbean is small compared to that with the United States and Europe.
 Belize is a beneficiary of the Caribbean Basin Initiative (CBI), a U.S. Government program to stimulate investment in Caribbean nations by providing duty-free access to the U.S. market for most Caribbean products.

 Significant U.S. private investments in citrus and shrimp farms have been made in Belize under CBI.
 U.S. trade preferences allowing for duty-free re-import of finished apparel cut from U.S. textiles have significantly expanded the apparel industry.
 EU and UK preferences also have been vital for the expansion and prosperity of the sugar and banana industries.